jakubfaldasz/OpenCore-Lenovo-y50-70/README.md

   * Broadcom BCM94352Z (Network card)

+### Important
+You have to provide your own generated SMBIOS info in config.plist.
+See GeekyCoder7's README.md in order to find instructions on how to do that.

 ### Caveats:

   * There are some issues with AppleALC layout-id, for now it is set to alcid=15 which makes audio from headphones and built-in speakers work correctly, but there are some issues with microphone (recording only right channel).